abo-abo/ace-window/README.md

 ### `aw-dispatch-always`

-When non-nil, `ace-window` will issue a `read-char` event for one window.
+When non-nil, `ace-window` will issue a `read-char` even for one window.
-This will make `ace-window` act different from `other-window` for one or two windows.
-This is useful to be able to change the action midway and execute other action other than the *jump* default.
+This will make `ace-window` act differently from `other-window` for one or two windows.
+This is useful to change the action midway and execute other action other than the *jump* default.
 By default is set to `nil`